Advanced Management Program: The Global Experience

-Deepen Your Understanding of the Global Market Engage in an unparalleled learning experience set in Hong Kong and mainland China.
+Deepen Your Understanding of the Global Market Engage in an unparalleled learning experience set in a select global market.
 Through interactions with thought leaders and business leaders, gain unique perspectives on cross-cultural, geopolitical, strategic and operational issues, and equip your organization to thrive in the global marketplace.

-This is an engaging learning environment in which each participant applies the AMP learning directly to their current role.
-The conceptualization of personal projects begins during pre-work, is refined and supported during the AMP through coaching and personal reflection, and is implemented during breaks between weeks as well as post-program.
+This is an engaging learning environment in which each participant applies the Global Advanced Management Program learning directly to their current role.
+The conceptualization of personal projects begins during pre-work, is refined and supported during the program through coaching and personal reflection, and is implemented during breaks between weeks as well as post-program.

 The Global Markets week is a unique 7-day program providing a framework of academic lessons and cross-cultural context for analyzing the nuance of business in global markets.

-Sponsorship All applicants to the AMP must be sponsored by their organizations.
-A sponsor is someone who is familiar with the applicant's background and motivations for attending the AMP.
+All applicants to the Advanced Management Program: The Global Experience must be sponsored by their organization.
+A sponsor is someone who is familiar with the applicant's background and motivations for attending the program.
 The sponsor should be the person to whom the candidate reports, the organization's chief human resource officer, or the person responsible for management development.